 is a real-time database system to facilitate efficiency in the tire manufacturing process.
 TFFIS facilitates automated material handling by providing routing decisions to PLCs that control of the flow of materials (i.e. tires, stock materials, etc.).
 TFFIS also facilitates the automated processing, by Final Finish equipment, of a diverse set of tire SKUs by providing a recipe assignment service based on a tire’s unique ID (i.e. barcode, RFID tag, etc.) to each piece of equipment.
 TFFIS collaborates with FFH to provide tire production history to FFH for reporting based on curing and build history.
 Other TFFIS features include in-process inventory, component traceability, and production accounting.

-CTI is always focused on improving our current software and hardware products; and innovation utilizing data analytics, AI deep learning models, and robotics to engineer tomorrow’s solutions for smart manufacturing.
+The CTI Division of the Poling Group is always focused on improving our current software and hardware products; and innovation utilizing data analytics, AI deep learning models, and robotics to engineer tomorrow’s solutions for smart manufacturing.